Too far or not far enough? Kennebunk debates a proposed short-term rental ordinance

-KENNEBUNK — Proponents and opponents attended an informational meeting to discuss a new short-term rental regulation in Kennebunk.
-A large crowd were in attendance to listen to a town proposal on the issue Wednesday, Dec.
-6.
+KENNEBUNK — A large gathering of proponents and opponents were in attendance at an informational meeting to discuss a new short-term rental regulation in Kennebunk.
+During the Dec.
+6 meeting, the crowd listened to a town proposal.

 The proposed regulation has three core components: those with a short-term rental must register with the town clerk, submit to a fire department inspection, and adhere to a “Good Neighbor” policy and procedure guide.